lidofinance/curve-merkle-oracle/README.md

 Some flags are optional:

 * Skip the `--keyfile` flag to print the proof without sending a tx.
-* Skip the `--gas-price` flag to use gas prive determined by the node.
+* Skip the `--gas-price` flag to use gas price determined by the node.
 * Skip the `--block` flag to generate a proof correnspoding to the block `latest - 15`.